huggingface/optimum-habana/examples/image-classification/README.md

 ## Multi-HPU training

-Here is how you would fine-tune ViT on the beans dataset using 8 HPUs:
+Here is how you would fine-tune ViT on Cifar10 using 8 HPUs:

 ```bash
 python ../gaudi_spawn.py \